How to be a Renaissance National Honor Roll educator

 Complete the monthly Honor Roll activities (eight total) throughout the school year and submit your data to demonstrate you’ve reached program data targets.

 Be recognized!
 You’ll receive an achievement kit that includes customizable digital student certificates, a classroom pennant, or a school banner.

-Despite nationwide school closures, more than 300 educators participated in Honor Roll and were recognized during the 2019–2020 school year.
-While educators participate in Honor Roll for different reasons, the biggest reason is for their students:
+More than 300 educators participated in Honor Roll and were recognized during the 2021–2022 school year.
+While everyone participates in Honor Roll for different reasons, these educators agree that having the strategies to effectively use their Renaissance products benefits everyone, especially their students:

-Honor Roll starts August 15, so jump into Renaissance Royals and get ready!
+Honor Roll for the 2022–2023 school year starts on August 15, so head over to Renaissance Royals to get started!

-Know someone that should join in on the fun?
+Know someone who should join in on the fun?
 Encourage them to participate, too.